utdata/icj-class/bootstrap/bootstrap-class-04.md

 Github has a way that we can publish static web pages to the web, for free, using [Github Pages](https://pages.github.com/).
 While it is not intended for commercial use, it is sufficient and appropriate for our class.
 There is a _soft_ 100GB limit per month.
 If you exceed that, you'll get a polite email from Github suggesting better ways to handle your traffic.
 Consider that a lovely problem to have because 100GB is quite a lot.

-There are [Github tutorials](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) on setting up Github pages.
+There are [Github tutorials](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) on setting up Github pages.
 We'll go through one of the many methods here.

 ## Publishing through the /docs/ folder

-You might have thought it strange that we were putting all our publishable code inside a `/docs` folder, but this is why.
-We can set that as our "publish" directory in Github pages, separate from our other development source code.
+When this lesson was written, Github restricted publishing to just a few folders, but there is now a beta feature that allows users to choose any folder as their distribution folder.
+We'll stick with `/docs` for now, but know most development environments will name this folder `dist` (for distribution) or `public`.

 - Go to your Github repo for this project and select **Settings**.
 - Go down the page there until you find **Github Pages**.
-- Where is has the dropdown for **Source**, choose the **master branch/docs folder** option.
+- Where is has the dropdown for **Source**:
+  - Choose the **master** branch.
+  - For the next dropdown, choose `/docs`.
+  - Click the **Save** button.

-After a few minutes, your website will be available on the web at a url based on your username and project repo name:
+Your page will refresh and after a few minutes, your website will be available on the web at a url based on your username and project repo name:

 `https://{githubusername}.github.io/{project-name}/`